Helsinki Citizens' Assembly-Vanadzor

 In the Syunik Regional Neuropsychiatric Dispensary, showering lasts 5-10 minutes.
 In Armash Health Center, named after Academician A. Hayriyan, three patients use one shower at the same time (with a total duration of 15 minutes).
 One of the beneficiaries notes.

-While one uses soap, the other uses water, and another one gets off their clothes.
+While one uses soap, the other uses water, and another one takes off their clothes.
 In this way, it is speedy, and the water suffices.

 Washing is not individualized; even underwear is not separated and individualized.
 At best, it is separated by wards.
 In other words, after washing one person's clothes (including underwear) in the ward, another person can receive them.